Belomancy

+Practice

-The arrows were typically marked with occult symbols and had to have feathers for every method.
-In one method, different possible answers to a given question were written and tied to each arrow.
-For example, three arrows would be marked with the phrases, God orders it me, God forbids it me, and the third would be blank.
-The arrow that flew the furthest indicated the answer.
-Another method involves the same thing, but without shooting the arrows.
-They would simply be shuffled in the quiver, worn preferably on the back, and the first arrow to be drawn indicated the answer.
+Arrows were typically marked with occult symbols, with feathers for every known method.
+In one example, different possible answers to a given question were written and tied to each arrow; for example, three arrows would be marked with the phrases, God orders it me, God forbids it me, and the third would be blank: the arrow that flew the furthest indicated the answer.
+Another method involves the same idea, but instead without shooting arrows.
+They would simply be shuffled in a quiver, worn preferably on the back, and the first arrow to be drawn indicated the answer.
 If a blank arrow was drawn, they would redraw.